The Crucifixion of the King of Glory is the perfect read for Holy Week.

 I thought about the crucifixion while I sang an Easter cantata on Palm Sunday.

-Suddenly, words I’d sung many times took on a more poignant feeling than they had in the past.
+Suddenly, words I’d sung many times took on a more poignant tone than before.

 When we sang about Jesus hanging from a cross, tears welled up.
-The whole story of Holy Week we sang looked differently and someone in the audience told me my face reflected my emotions.
+The whole story of Holy Week we sang looked different.
+Someone in the audience told me my face reflected my emotions.

 Truly, Jesus is the Son of God.